spyizxa/sqlixza/README.md

 # sqlixza
 SQLiXZA is a tool designed to detect and exploit SQL Injection (SQLi) vulnerabilities in web applications.
 It aims to simplify manual operations by offering a fast and user-friendly interface.

-SQLiXZA - Advanced SQL Injection Tool
+# SQLiXZA - Advanced SQL Injection Tool

-Geliştirici: @spyizxa
+Developer: @spyizxa
-Sware Turkey İçin Yapılmıştır: Telegram
+Made for Sware Turkey: Telegram

-SQLiXZA, SQL Injection açıklarını tespit etmek ve sömürmek için tasarlanmış güçlü bir araçtır.
-Hem otomatik hem de manuel modlarda kullanılabilir ve gelişmiş özellikleriyle web güvenlik araştırmaları için uygundur.
+SQLiXZA is a powerful tool designed to detect and exploit SQL Injection vulnerabilities.
+It can be used in both automatic and manual modes and is suitable for web security research with its advanced features.

-🔥 Özellikler:
+# 🔥 Features:

-Dork Taraması: Anahtar kelimeler kullanarak Google üzerinden özel dork sorguları yapar.
+Dork Scan: Performs special dork queries over Google using keywords.

-SQLi Testi: Error-based ve Time-based SQL Injection açıklarını tespit eder.
+SQLi Test: Detects Error-based and Time-based SQL Injection vulnerabilities.

-Manuel ve Otomatik Mod: Kullanıcıya manuel dork girişi veya otomatik anahtar kelime ile tarama seçenekleri sunar.

-Dork Üretimi: Admin panelleri, login sayfaları ve zafiyetli parametreler için özel dork şablonları içerir.

-Kullanıcı Ajanı Rastgeleliği: Tarama sırasında tespit edilme riskini azaltmak için rastgele User-Agent kullanır.

-🚀 Kullanım Talimatları:

-1. Depoyu klonlayın:
+Manual and Automatic Mode: Provides the user with manual dork entry or automatic keyword scanning options.

+Dork Generation: Contains special dork templates for admin panels, login pages and vulnerable parameters.

+User-Agent Randomization: Uses random User-Agent to reduce the risk of detection during scanning.

+# 🚀 Usage Instructions:

+1. Clone the repository:

 git clone https://github.com/username/sqlixza.git
 cd sqlixza

-2. Gerekli kütüphaneleri yükleyin:
+2. Install required libraries:

 pip install -r requirements.txt

-3. API_KEY ve CSE_ID bilgilerini doldurun (Google Custom Search API kullanımı için).
+3. Fill in API_KEY and CSE_ID (for Google Custom Search API usage).

-4. Aracı çalıştırın:
+4. Run the tool:

 python sqlixza.py

-📌 Not:
+# 📌 Note:

-Bu araç yalnızca etik hackleme ve siber güvenlik araştırmaları için geliştirilmiştir.
-Yetkisiz sistemlerde kullanılması yasal sonuçlara yol açabilir.
-Geliştirici, bu aracın kötüye kullanımından sorumlu değildir.

-🛠️ Katkıda Bulunun:

-Bu projeye katkıda bulunmak için pull request gönderebilir veya önerilerinizi paylaşabilirsiniz.
+This tool is developed only for ethical hacking and cybersecurity research.
+Using it on unauthorized systems may lead to legal consequences.
+The developer is not responsible for any misuse of this tool.